 Differences between the Jura E6 and the E8

 It is notable that with the Jura E6 machine you get 7 distinctly programmable specialties.
 These include hot water, milk foam, cappuccino, coffee, espresso, Frappuccino, and latte macchiato.
 All are very easy to get and perfect for all types of coffee-lovers.On the other hand, Jura E8 has more options.
 For instance, this one has the one we already mentioned but includes an additional 4 options.
 These are milk, flat white, latte, Ristretto.
 Additionally, it has 8 pre-set levels of coffee strength and 6 levels of aroma options.

 2. Grinder settings

-Although at first sight, it seems like they have the exactly same grinder and the levels of coffee strength, there is something we found interesting here.
-Namely, the Jura E6 does not include an integrated bypass for the pre-ground process.
+Although at first sight, it seems like they have the same grinder and the levels of coffee strength, there is something we found interesting here.
+The Jura E6 does not include an integrated bypass for the pre-ground process.
 So, with the Jura E6, you will need an additional built-in grinder for this process.

 Compared to this, the Jura E8 has a perfectly usable option for the pre-ground process.

 The Jura E8 has an upper hand on this field because it has a single-touch cappuccino system.
 This one lets the user get dispensed coffee and froth milk and they get it in a separate spout.
 On the other hand, the Jura E6 offers built-in milk and coffee spouts in the same place.
 Basically, it doesn’t have a different and separated system for a cappuccino.
 For some people, this can be a problem because not all of us like adding milk in their coffee.

 4. Water tank capacity